BCSC 245: Syllabus

 Office Hours: Please contact me for an appointment any time.

-Yanya is a Neuroscience graduate student with considerable knowledge in the neuroscience.
+Alexis is a Neuroscience graduate student with considerable knowledge in neuroscience.
 The TA will be organizing and running a series of workshops during the course, and will also hold office hours.
 Workshops are not mandatory but are strongly recommended, and are a great way to improve your understanding of the material and get experience with exam-type questions.
 Further details regarding the workshops will follow.

 Course Organization